jzohrab/practicing-guitar/docs/part-3-techniques/slow-practice.rst

    Practice at a slow tempo -- but not in slow motion -- to complement your fast practice.

 First, an important definition: "Slow Practice" does *not* mean playing things in slow motion.
-Your motions should still be energetic, sharp and swift, but they should be clearly separated from each other.
+Your motions should still be energetic, sharp and swift, but they should be clearly separated from each other, with as much time between them as needed to stay completely relaxed and alert.
 That's key!

 Slow and fast practice are both necessary for technique and repertoire, and complement each other.
-You learn how to play fast by playing fast (see :ref:`start_slow_fails`), but once you have some speed and smoothness, slowing down is important:
+You learn how to play fast by playing fast (see :ref:`start_slow_fails`), but once you have some speed and smoothness, slowing down is vital.

 For example, take the following opening of the :ref:`kreutzer_etude_no_5`: